EndPointCorp/end-point-blog/2017/04/13/the-mystery-of-disappearing-ssh-key.html.md

 that ssh-agent was working and contained all my usual keys.
 Moreover, I was able to connect to other sites with no problem!
 On a hunch, I tried breaking down the connections into manual steps.
 First, I tried logging in to the “portal” server.
 It logged me in with no problem.
-Then I tried to login from there to dmz.acme-anvils.com — which also logged me in with no problem!
+Then I tried to login from there to dmz.acme-anvils.com—​which also logged me in with no problem!
 But trying to get there via ProxyCommand still failed.
 What was going on?